Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 \subsection{Index Construction Performance}

-To understand the index construction performance, we measure the wall clock time to construct \sn indexes.
-We compare to \blazeit, which effectively constructs indexes by executing the target DNN on a subset of the data (referred to as the ``TMAS'' in \cite{kang2019blazeit}).
-For \blazeit, we only consider the cost of constructing the TMAS.
-For \sn, we measure the full index construction time, including the embedding DNN time and the distance computation time.
-We compute the construction times on the \texttt{night-street} dataset; similar results hold for other datasets.
+To understand the index construction performance, we measured the wall clock time to construct \sn indexes.
+We compared to \blazeit, which constructs indexes by executing the target labeler on a subset of the data (referred to as the ``TMAS'' \cite{kang2019blazeit}).
+For \blazeit, we only considered the cost of constructing the TMAS.
+For \sn, we measured the full index construction time, including the embedding DNN training and distance computation times.
+We computed the construction times on the \texttt{night-street} dataset; similar results hold for other datasets.